rossant/website/content/2015-07-24-compiler-data-visualization.md

 How do you make Python work in the browser?
 The browser's language is JavaScript, a language fundamentally different from Python.
 I've been obsessed by this question for a few years.
 I've explored many options.
 Unfortunately, none of them is really satisfying.
 Now, **my conclusion about Python in the browser is that it's never gonna happen**, at least not in the way you might think (more on this later).

 There is a similar issue with mobile devices.
-Sadly, apart from the excellent Kivy project, Python on mobile devices is getting very little attention, and I'm not sure that's ever going to change.
-Yet, there would be a huge interest in semi-automatically creating mobile applications from data visualizations made for the desktop.
+Sadly, apart from the excellent [Kivy project](http://kivy.org/#home), Python on mobile devices is getting very little attention, and I'm not sure that's ever going to change.
+Yet, there would be a huge interest in creating mobile applications from data visualizations made for the desktop.

-I believe these are fundamental problems about Python itself, that, in the case of VisPy, cannot be satisfactorily solved with our current approach.
+I believe these are fundamental problems about Python itself, which, in the case of VisPy, cannot be satisfactorily solved with our current approach.
 We do have temporary solutions for now, VisPy does have an experimental WebGL backend that works in the Jupyter notebook (described in the [WebGL Insights chapter](https://books.google.com/books?hl=en&lr=&id=6crECQAAQBAJ&oi=fnd&pg=PA89&ots=Jq7h5UT9TC&sig=aEZX3_JhW_P9fbHsHPqJAIWDH_c&redir_esc=y#v=onepage&q&f=false) that Almar Klein and I wrote this year), but it is fundamentally *experimental*.
 Because of the WebGL support, we need to stick with the lowest common denominator between the desktop and the browser.
 This means we cannot support recent OpenGL features like geometry shaders, tesselation shaders, or compute shaders.
 These issues are at odds with the idea of designing a solid codebase that can be maintained over many years.

 ### Python and OpenGL